airton/manage-user-roles/readme.txt

 === Manage User Roles ===
 Contributors: airtonvancin
 Donate link: https://www.mercadopago.com.br/checkout/v1/redirect?pref_id=93975544-d3277b00-b729-47a7-bfa0-9a19d4e5afec
-Tags: user, roles, administration, adm, internationalization, i18n, translation, portuguese, spanish Requires at least: 3.0
+Tags: user, roles, administration, content visibility, permissions, multi-author Requires at least: 3.0
-Tested up to: 6.0
+Tested up to: 6.9
-Stable tag: 1.2.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple but powerful plugin to control content visibility for non-administrator users, ensuring they only see their own posts.
+A flexible plugin to control content visibility for non-administrator users with advanced, role-based rules.

 == Description ==

-This plugin provides two main features to enhance user role management in the WordPress admin area:

-1.  **Post Restriction:** For any user who is not an administrator, the posts list table (Posts, Pages, and any other post types) will be filtered to show only the content they have authored.
+This plugin gives administrators fine-grained control over content visibility in the WordPress admin area.
+Instead of a one-size-fits-all approach, you can set specific viewing permissions for each user role.

+**Core Features:**

+*   **Role-Based Permissions:** For each user role (like Editor, Author, Contributor), you can decide what content they are allowed to see.
+*   **Flexible Rules:** Choose between two simple but powerful rules for each role:
+    *   **See only their own content:** The user will only see the posts, pages, or custom post types they have personally created.
+    *   **See all content:** The user will have no content restrictions and can see everything, just like an administrator.
-2.  **Admin Bar Cleanup:** It removes the "Edit" link from the admin bar when a non-administrator is viewing a single post they did not create.
+*   **Admin Bar Cleanup:** The "Edit" link on the admin bar is automatically hidden when a user is viewing a post they don't have permission to see.

-This is perfect for multi-author sites where you want to prevent editors, authors, or contributors from seeing or accessing content created by other users.
-By default, these features are active, but they can be disabled by an administrator via the settings page.
+*   **Administrator Override:** Administrators are never affected by these rules and can always see all content.

+This is the perfect tool for multi-author websites, magazines, or any project where you need to ensure users only have access to the content relevant to them.

 == Installation ==

 1. Upload the `manage-user-roles` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. (Optional) Navigate to **Settings > Manage User Roles** in your WordPress admin panel.
+3. Navigate to **Settings > Manage User Roles** in your WordPress admin panel.
-4. There you can uncheck the box to disable the plugin's restrictions if needed.
+4. For each user role listed, select the desired viewing rule from the dropdown menu.
+5. Click "Save Changes".
+The rules will be applied immediately.

 == Frequently Asked Questions ==

-= What exactly does this plugin do? =

-It filters the post list in the admin dashboard so that non-admin users can only see the posts they have created.
-It also hides the "Edit" button on the admin bar for posts they don't own.

-= How can I disable this feature? =
+= How do I configure the plugin? =

-If you are an administrator, you can go to **Settings > Manage User Roles** and uncheck the "Ativar Restrições" box.
-This will disable all plugin functionality.

-= What languages are supported? =

-* The plugin supports English (default), Portuguese (Brazil), and Spanish.
+Go to **Settings > Manage User Roles**.
+There you will find a list of all user roles on your site (except for Administrator).
+For each role, you can choose whether they see "only their own content" or "all content".

-= What is the plugin license? =
+= What is the default setting? =

-* This plugin is released under a GPL license.
+By default, all non-administrator roles are set to "See only their own content" for maximum security.
+You can change this at any time.

+= Can I set more complex rules, like allowing one role to see another's posts? =

+This version of the plugin supports rules for seeing one's own content or all content.
+More complex rules are being considered for future versions.

+== Screenshots ==

+1. Configurações do Plugin: Defina as permissões de visualização para cada função de usuário.

 == Changelog ==

+= 2.0.0 =
+* **Major Overhaul:** Replaced the simple on/off switch with a flexible, role-based settings page.
+* Administrators can now set viewing permissions ("own content" or "all content") for each user role individually.
+* Rewrote the core filtering logic to be more efficient and accommodate the new rules.
+* Updated and improved the plugin documentation.

 = 1.2.0 =
 * Add a settings page to allow administrators to enable or disable the functionality.